Infinite Time Recognizability from Random Oracles and the Recognizable Jump Operator: Infinite Time Register Machines

 \begin{defini}{ } A real number $z$ is an $r$-extracting real if and only if there are a comeager set of reals $Y$ and a real number $x$ such that $x\not\leq^{r}_{\text{ITRM}}z$, but $x$ is uniformly recognizable from $\{z\}\oplus Y:=\{z\oplus y:y\in Y\}$.

 \end{defini}

 Intuitively, a real $x$ is $r$-extracting when addition of a typical oracle to $x$ allows to extract more information than one gets from $x$ itself.
 We will now show that $r$-extracting reals do not exist; the statement that recognizability from all oracles in a comeager set implies recognizability is in this language the special case that $0$ is not $r$-extracting.
+This special case was proved as Theorem $7$ of \cite{Ca3}.